wp-plugins/page-scroll-to-id/readme.txt

 = Quick usage =

 1. [Install the plugin](http://wordpress.org/plugins/page-scroll-to-id/installation/).
 2. Add `rel="m_PageScroll2id"` to your links that point to existing sections within your page, making sure each link's href value contains a hash (`#`) with the id of the section you want to scroll-to.
+To enable the rel attribute field in WordPress Menus, click 'Screen Options' and check 'Link Relationship (XFN)'.
+To enable the plugin on a menu item, click the arrow on the right of the item and insert `m_PageScroll2id` in the 'Link Relationship (XFN)' field.

-For more information see plugin resources below.
+For more information see Help in plugin settings and resources below.

 = Plugin Resources =